jezwii/semantic-llm-book-recommender/README.md

 > “Short bedtime story about kindness”

 ---
--Text data cleaning (code in the notebook data-exploration.ipynb) -Semantic (vector) search and how to build a vector database (code in the notebook vector-search.ipynb).
-This allows users to find the most similar books to a natural language query (e.g., "a book about a person seeking revenge").
--Doing text classification using zero-shot classification in LLMs (code in the notebook text-classification.ipynb).
-This allows us to classify the books as "fiction" or "non-fiction", creating a facet that users can filter the books on.
--Doing sentiment analysis using LLMs and extracting the emotions from text (code in the notebook sentiment-analysis.ipynb).
-This will allow users to sort books by their tone, such as how suspenseful, joyful or sad the books are.
--Creating a web application using Gradio for users to get book recommendations (code in the file gradio-dashboard.py).
+Text data cleaning
+(code in the notebook data-exploration.ipynb)

+Semantic (vector) search & vector database
+(code in vector-search.ipynb)
+→ Enables users to search with queries like:
+"a book about a person seeking revenge"

+Zero-shot text classification using LLMs
+(code in text-classification.ipynb)
+→ Classifies books as "fiction" or "non-fiction" to enable faceted filtering

+Sentiment analysis & emotion extraction
+(code in sentiment-analysis.ipynb)
+→ Lets users sort books by tone: suspenseful, joyful, sad, etc.

+Gradio web app for recommendations
+(code in gradio-dashboard.py)
 the following dependencies are required:

--kagglehub
--pandas
--matplotlib
--seaborn
--python-dotenv
--langchain-community
--langchain-opencv
--langchain-chroma
--transformers
--gradio
--notebook
--ipywidgets
+kagglehub
+pandas
+matplotlib
+seaborn
+python-dotenv
+langchain-community
+langchain-opencv
+langchain-chroma
+transformers
+gradio
+notebook
+ipywidgets